owcer/code-api/README.md

 /**
  * Initiate a block change "by the world".
- * This ends up calling the onWorldChangeBlock and only makes the change if not prevented by game/plugins.
+ * This ends up calling the onWorldChangeBlock callback and only makes the change if not prevented by game/plugins.
  * initiatorDbId is null if the change was initiated by the game code.
  *
  * @param {PNull<PlayerDbId>} initiatorDbId